-- Where the Relevant Authority terminates a Contract under Clause 10.4.1 all of the following apply: - 10.5.1 The Supplier is responsible for the Relevant Authority's reasonable costs of procuring Replacement Deliverables for the rest of the Contract Period.
+Where the Buyer terminates the Contract under Clause 10.4.1 all of the following apply:

-- 10.5.2 The Buyer's payment obligations under the terminated Contract stop immediately. - 10.5.3 Accumulated rights of the Parties are not affected. - 10.5.4 The Supplier must promptly delete or return the Government Data except where required to retain copies by law. - 10.5.5 The Supplier must promptly return any of CCS or the Buyer's property provided under the terminated Contract. - 10.5.6 The Supplier must, at no cost to CCS or the Buyer, co-operate fully in the handover and re-procurement (including to a Replacement Supplier). - 10.5.7 The following Clauses survive the termination of each Contract: 3.2.10, 6, 7.2, 9, 11, 14, 15, 16, 17, 18, 34, 35 and any Clauses and Schedules which are expressly or by implication intended to continue.
+- 10.5.1 The Supplier is responsible for the Buyer's reasonable costs of procuring Replacement Deliverables for the rest of the Contract Period. - 10.5.2 The Buyer's payment obligations under the terminated Contract stop immediately. - 10.5.3 Accumulated rights of the Parties are not affected. - 10.5.4 The Supplier must promptly delete or return the Government Data except where required to retain copies by law. - 10.5.5 The Supplier must promptly return any of the Buyer's property provided under the terminated Contract. - 10.5.6 The Supplier must, at no cost to the Buyer, co-operate fully in the handover and re-procurement (including to a Replacement Supplier). - 10.5.7 The following Clauses survive the termination of the Contract: 3.2.10, 6, 7.2, 9, 11, 14, 15, 16, 17, 18, 34, 35 and any Clauses and Schedules which are expressly or by implication intended to continue.